This tangy cavolo nero is ideal alongside grilled meats or a casserole, and is ready in just 20 minutes!

 Not only does cavolo nero have wonderful flavour, this inexpensive winter vegetable is high in antioxidants and anti inflammatory properties.
 It is an excellent source of vitamins and minerals such as vitamins K, A, C, B2, manganese, calcium, iron, folate and fiber.

-Fresh raw cavolo nero will keep in the fridge for up to 2 weeks, wash the leaves before use.
-To freeze, wash the leaves, blanch in boiling water for 2 minutes then transfer to icy water for 2 minutes, remove and pat dry.
+Fresh raw cavolo nero will keep in the fridge for up to 2 weeks, just wash the leaves before use.
+To freeze, first wash the leaves, blanch in boiling water for 2 minutes then transfer to icy water for 2 minutes, remove and pat dry.
 Transfer to a freezer bag and freeze for up to a year.
 Allow to thaw before using or use frozen.

 For best results, use a good quality olive oil and fresh ingredients.